Menditect/documentation/docs/test-setting.md

 ## Definition

 A Test Setting describes on a [Test Configuration](test-configuration) which combination of [Application Instances](application-instance) are to be tested.
-The user that is logged in determines which Test Setting is to be selected when Executing the Test Configuration.
+The user that is logged in determines which Test Setting is to be selected when Executing the Test Configuration, by setting one as a Preference.

 ## Properties